davidmeredith/devsGuidebook/devGuidebook.md

-## Agile Process Guide a.k.a Feedback Driven Development
+## Agile Process Guide aka Feedback Driven Development

 For the Hartree Centre, we propose an Agile methodology as it largely suits the type of projects we do.
 Agile is an overused term, so for Hartree’s purposes, a good definition is ‘Feedback Driven Development’.
 Iteration and customer feedback really ARE essential if we are to successfully address real customer needs.
 Know that industry data shows that even for the best software companies in the world, two thirds of their ideas produce zero or negative value so continuous feedback is essential to mitigate the risks: Online Controlled Experiments at Large Scale: [http://ai.stanford.edu/~ronnyk/2013%20controlledExperimentsAtScale.pdf](http://ai.stanford.edu/~ronnyk/2013%20controlledExperimentsAtScale.pdf)